 The Mull of Galloway Lighthouse

 The Lighthouse, known as a Stevenson Tower, was built by Robert Stevenson.
-It took two years to build; work commenced in 1828 and the lighthouse was first lit on 26th March1830.
-The tower stands 26 metres high and the actual light is 99 metres above sea level.
-On a clear night, the light can be seen some 28 miles away with a flashing white light every 20 seconds.
+It took two years to build; work commenced in 1828 and the Lighthouse was first lit on 26th March 1830.
+The tower stands 26 metres high and the light is 99 metres above sea level.
+On a clear night, the light can be seen 28 miles away with a flashing white light every 20 seconds.

 Until 1971, the lens was a combination of shining brass and sparkling crystal, turning through its two and three quarter minute revolution on beautifully made rollers – so perfect that the five tons of lens could be moved by hand.
 The lamp was as simple as the familiar tilly-lamp, lit by hand with paraffin and then pumped up, for all the world like a camp cooking stove.
 There, however, the resemblance ended, for the surrounding prisms, which gave off myriad rainbows on a sunny day, caught the light and magnified it to the power of 29,000 candles.